-If you add a section, you can add in add some questions to collect information about what the services the client would like.
+If you add a new section, you can add in add some questions to collect information about what the services the client would like.
 You can add checkboxes, short answer text fields, long answer text fields, and dropdown menus.
 This means that you can add inputs for anything from "number of bedrooms" to "size of yard" to "special instructions".

 Switch the Required toggle option to 'ON' below a field to make it required for your client to fill out.
 This is a great way to make sure you're receiving specific information up front if needed.
 When you make a field required, your clients won't be able to submit a booking request if that field is left blank, they will receive a message prompting them to fill out that section before being able to submit.

-If you add an online booking section, there will be questions about which date and times work best for booking in the client.
+If you add an customer availability section, there will be questions about which date and times work best for booking in the client.
 They will be able to select from a date picker the date that they would like to have this service done.
 For arrival times, you can customize this.
 Maybe you'd prefer to display AM or PM, or maybe you'd rather not offer evening ability.
 These options can be customized.

 Click the Preview Form button at the top right to see what your clients will see from client hub.

 Now that we have a form created, let's share it so that your customers can access it and fill it out.

 From Settings > Requests, there is a section for Share Request Form.
 There is a toggle switch that makes the request form accessible to clients where they can submit requests through the client hub, your website, and on social media.